-You can only apply for your Tier 4 Study Visa three months before you wish to travel.
+You can only apply for your Student or Child Student Visa three months before you wish to travel.
 You cannot apply earlier.
 The Home Office will give you a decision on your application within 3 weeks or less if you pay for the Priority Service.

 You can arrive in the UK any time during the month before the start of your course if the course lasts over 6 months, or 1 week before if your course lasts less than 6 months.

-A Tier 4 General Student Visa does not lead to permanent settlement in the UK but you can 'switch' into a different immigration category if your circumstances change, for instance if you marry a British Citizen or you get a highly skilled job here.
-A Tier 4 Child Student can switch to a Tier 4 General Student Visa.
+A Student Visa does not lead to permanent settlement in the UK but you can 'switch' into a different immigration category if your circumstances change, for instance if you marry a British Citizen or you get a Skilled Worker job here.
+A Child Student can switch to a Student Visa.

 Yes, you can work in most types of job while in the UK as a student.
 You cannot be self-employed, you must be employed and you cannot work more than 20 hours per week during term time.
 There are some restrictions on the type of work you cannot do.

-Yes, if you here as a Tier 2 Worker, you can 'switch' to Tier 4 (General) while inside the UK.
+Yes, if you here as a Skilled Worker, you can 'switch' to a Student Visa while inside the UK.

-No. The Tier 4 Child Visa only applies to independent, fee paying schools.
+No. The Child Student Visa only applies to independent, fee paying schools.